LenShustek/Eudora_fix_mbx/README.txt

    processes messages.
 The changes are permanent as long as you continue to use the patched version, and will apply to new incoming or outgoing messages.

-   For details on the patched version, see the "patches" subdirectory and its README file.
+   For details on the patched versions, see the "patches" subdirectory and its README file.